Khâgne: Slang terms and folklore

 Students commonly abbreviate the name of their year using acronyms, hence hypokhâgne is HK /fr/, khâgne is just K /fr/.

 In student slang, a former hypokhâgneux attending the khâgne for the first time is called carré (or khârrés).
 A khâgneux who fails the end-of-year entrance examination to ENS may repeat the khâgne year to try their luck a second time; in which case he or she is called cube (or khûbe).
 The origin of these terms corresponds to the number of years spent by the student in the system: two years (HK+K) correspond to carré (cf. Fr. m² = mètres carrés = square meter), three (HK+K+K) to cube (cf. m³ = mètres cubes = cubic meter).

 A khâgneux who repeats the khâgne twice is called bicarré (or bikhârré), commonly abbreviated as bica.
 So in a classroom of khâgne, half of the students may be carrés, a third may be cubes, plus a handful of bicas who are trying their last chance at the final examination.
-Using derived verbs, one can say Je vais cuber. (meaning "I plan to give khâgne a second try"); or Je vais quand même pas bicater! ("I'm not going to try a third year in khâgne!").
+Using derived verbs, one can say Je vais cuber. (meaning "I plan to give khâgne a second try").
+The verb bicarrer (or bicater) is used for trying a third time: Je vais quand même pas bicarrer! ("I'm not going to try a third year in khâgne!").